Start a New Vanpool

 Learn more about the many benefits of using Vanpool.

-To qualify for a Community Transit Vanpool, your commute must start or end at a location within Snohomish County.
+To qualify for a Community Transit Vanpool, your commute must start or end at a location within Snohomish County, Washington State.

 What do I need to start a Vanpool?

 Vanpools form with at least five people per van.

 Vanpools have at least two assigned drivers.
 Vanpool drivers must complete an online defensive driving course and satisfy a driving record check.
 More drivers in a single Vanpool allows for more flexibility.